Chapter 70:

 “I don’t know, I was asleep, but Aes said we're being stalked and to wake—”

 A glimpse of fur and shadow lunged from the darkness towards me.
-Instantly, I set myself into an evasive position and, thanks to some practiced redirecting with my hands, dodged the attacker.
-Send it flying, I wouldn’t have time to celebrate.
+Instantly, I put myself in an evasive position and, thanks to some practiced hand redirection from our recent combat experiences, dodged the attacker.
+Sending it flying, I felt a sense of pride over my newfound ability, though I wouldn’t have time to celebrate.

 “Ahg!
 Iz—!”
 Rionriv screamed as a second tiger emerged from the darkness and pinned her to the ground.